 08:00-09:00 Pack up and clean rooms

-The best bit of the residential was the zip zap zip game.
+The best bit of the 48 hour challenge was the zip zap zip game.

 ~ Emily Brookes (Hepworth)

-On the residential I really enjoyed that we were encouraged to stretch our limits to prove what we could really do, and not what our brains told us we could.
+On the 48 hour challenge I really enjoyed that we were encouraged to stretch our limits to prove what we could really do, and not what our brains told us we could.

 ~ Daisy Williams (Brunel)

-I really liked the residential.
+I really liked the 48 hour challenge.
 I wasn’t with any of my friends but I made new friends with the people in my room which was good.

 ~ Emily Burgess (Hepworth)

-Going on the residential was fantastic fun, I got to make new friends, try new activities and be outside a lot more than I would usually am.
+Going on the 48 hour challenge was fantastic fun, I got to make new friends, try new activities and be outside a lot more than I would usually am.
 You never have to worry about being homesick as your always busy!